admanaut/mars-rover-photos/README.md

 ```
 java $JVM_OPTS -jar target/mars-rover-photos.jar
 ```
-and visit http://localhost:8080/ in you browser.
+and open http://localhost:8080/ in you browser.

 *PORT*